 The Advisory, Conciliation, Arbitration Service (ACAS) is a statutory body which provides free, impartial information and advice to employees and employers on how to manage workplace relations well.
 In particular, ACAS has produced a code of practice for dealing with disciplinary and grievance issues and also various guidance booklets in relation to handling redundancies and other employee relation matters.
 When dealing with disciplinary and grievance issues you should follow its codes of practice to ensure you’re taking the right measures to avoid a dispute being taken to a tribunal.
 The codes of practice are also referred to by employment tribunals, as the benchmark for the minimum procedure that an employer should adopt to ensure that a fair procedure has been followed when dealing with either a disciplinary or grievance issue.
 On this basis if a dispute ends up before an employment tribunal it is more than likely to reflect badly on any employer who chooses to follow a process which falls short of the minimum best practices measures set down in the ACAS Code.

 When tackling poor employee performance issues, it’s important to identify the areas where the employing is failing to achieve expected standards, set out what success in the role resembles and what measures you will put in place to help the employee achieve your expected standards..
 Dealing with performance problems early on, and holding meetings with the employee, can often turn around under performance and get the employee back on track to adding value to the business operation.
-You can learn more about the process you should follow in our blog, how to carry out a disciplinary procedure.

 If you do decide to dismiss an employee, you should be able to prove that you have done all you can to avoid their contract being terminated.